Terry Knight: Grand Funk Railroad

 Between Grand Funk and Bloodrock, Knight racked up an unprecedented eight gold albums while simultaneously waging a war of words with Rolling Stone over the magazine's frequent pannings of the two acts.
 But by early 1972, both Grand Funk and Bloodrock had severed their professional relations with Knight.
+The band wasn't signed to Capitol Records directly but to Knight himself, who served as the go-between for artist and label.
+It wasn't really an issue at first, but by the time Grand Funk started to make some money, they noticed things were looking suspicious.
 In Grand Funk's case, it involved court actions that kept the band tied up for almost two full years; they had demanded full royalty accounting and accused Knight of double-dipping as manager-producer, while the trio had not been getting all the monies they had earned.
-For his part, Knight would claim the band had had only three months left on their contract with him when they first took him to court, and could have been free with half the legal aggravation; the trio ultimately won their separation from Knight but at heavy cost, before adding keyboard player Craig Frost and continuing a successful recording and touring career through 1976.
+In the spring of 1972, Grand Funk fired Knight, who in turn sued them for $57 million.
+In one of the most dramatic episodes in rock history, ex-manager Terry Knight took Grand Funk Railroad's equipment following a December 23, 1972 concert at Madison Square Garden.
+Eventually, an out-of-court settlement was reached.
+Grand Funk Railroad got to keep their name, but Knight got almost everything else — including the publishing rights to all of their songs up to that point.
+For his part, Knight would claim the band had had only three months left on their contract with him when they first took him to court, and could have been free with half the legal aggravation; the trio ultimately won their separation from Knight but at a heavy cost, before adding keyboard player Craig Frost and continuing a successful recording and touring career through 1976.

 Life after Grand Funk

-Knight was also dropped from Capitol soon after the Grand Funk court actions were resolved and began his own label, Brown Bag Records, releasing albums and singles by Mom's Apple Pie, John Hambrick, Wild Cherry and Faith Band.
+Knight was also dropped from Capitol soon after the Grand Funk court actions were resolved and began his own label, Brown Bag Records, releasing albums and singles by Mom's Apple Pie, John Hambrick, Faith Band and most notably Wild Cherry, producing their initial demos and singles, though the band achieved their breakthrough hit "Play That Funky Music" in 1976 on Epic Records under self-production.
 None of them found commercial success and, in late 1973, Knight retired permanently from show business.
 He associated with super model Twiggy and raced cars with film star Paul Newman in the mid-1970s before becoming addicted to cocaine, which consumed him.
 By the 1980s he had straightened himself out, settling in Yuma, Arizona with his daughter Danielle.
 He melded into the community working in advertising sales for a weekly newspaper.